Now hear the three kinds of intellect and steadfastness according to the gunas, set forth completely and severally (18:29).

 The key to this state is the word viparitan, which Sargeant translates “perverted,” but which actually means “contrary” or “turned backward.”
 The idea is that the mind is in a state of continual reversal that sees things opposite to what they really are.
 The mind has become like a photographic negative: what is really light is dark, and what is really dark is light.
 This is the habitual state of a tamasic intellect.
 Everything is consistently false, contrary to reality.
 This is the state of literal negativity.
 It is a terrible thing.

 The only positive thing about it is that when we know such a person we can tell the nature of anything by their reaction to it.
 If they like something then it is harmful or evil.
 If they dislike something it is beneficial and good.
 I have known several people like this and I often used them as a kind of aberrant oracle.
 I would present something to them and see how they reacted.
 They were one hundred percent trustworthy in their response–if they liked something I knew it was poisonous, and if they detested something I knew it was truly good.
-Even in the field of religion I found them to have an unerring accuracy, so I judged everything opposite to them, of course.
+Even in the field of religion I found them to have an unerring accuracy, as long as I took everything opposite to their opinion, of course.
 In relation to religion, politics, people, even health matters, and especially morality and ethics, they are perfect judges.
-They can be trusted to always see things opposite to what they really are.
+They can be trusted to always see (or claim they see) things opposite to what they really are.

 Sattwic firmness (steadfastness)

-“But the firmness by which one holds to duty [dharma], pleasures [kama], and wealth [artha], with attachment and desire for the fruits of actions, that firmness is rajasic” (18:34).
-Besides desire for the fruits of action, this verses includes desire for what is brought to a person by the possession of duty, pleasures, and wealth.
+Besides desire for the fruits of action, this verse includes desire for what is brought to a person by the possession of duty, pleasures, and wealth.
 Since the dharma of a rajasic person is based on self-interest, on the ego itself, it cannot be real dharma, and cannot produce the positive effects of dharma.
 Rather, it compounds the enslavement to the demands of ego.
-It is adharma–“not dharma.”
+It is adharma: “not dharma.”

 Obviously we all need sleep to live normally, but Krishna mentions swapna (sleep) here to indicate being asleep in the mind, whatever the bodily state.
 At the same time it is true that tamasic people sleep too much, and are continually dropping off the moment they sit still.
 Many of them take refuge in sleep so they will not have to face the mess they have made of their life.
 I have known negative people that would fall asleep the moment they came into a positive spiritual atmosphere.
 It was their way of blotting it out.